-The Pleasant Valley / Two Rivers Fire Association is a 501c3 organization dedicated to providing fire and EMS services for the greater Two Rivers area.
+The Pleasant Valley / Two Rivers Fire Association is a 501c3 organization dedicated to providing fire and rescue services for the greater Two Rivers area.

-The Two Rivers VFD is proud to announce its participation in the Home Fire Campaign through a formal partnership with the American Red Cross.
-We have free smoke detectors and can work with homeowners to install smoke detectors, including detectors that accommodate hearing impaired individuals.
-We are hosting a workshop on May 17-18 but can install at any time.
+The Two Rivers VFD is proud to announce its participation in the Sound the Alarm campaign through a formal partnership with the American Red Cross.
+We have free smoke alarms and can work with homeowners to install smoke alarms, including alarms that accommodate hearing impaired individuals.

 Interested?
 Click here: Firewise Interest Form